robertorcosta/azure-docs.pt-br/articles/lighthouse/how-to/publish-managed-services-offers.md

 Depois de adicionar essas informações, selecione **Salvar.**

-## <a name="publish-your-offer"></a>Publicar sua oferta
+## <a name="publish-your-offer"></a>Publique sua oferta

 Depois de concluir todas as seções, a próxima etapa é publicar a oferta no Azure Marketplace.
 Selecione o botão **Publicar** para iniciar o processo de ativação da oferta.
 Para saber mais sobre esse processo, confira [Publicar ofertas do Azure Marketplace e do AppSource](https://docs.microsoft.com/azure/marketplace/cloud-partner-portal/manage-offers/cpp-publish-offer).

-Você pode [publicar uma versão atualizada de sua oferta](https://docs.microsoft.com/azure/marketplace/cloud-partner-portal/manage-offers/cpp-update-offer) a qualquer momento.
-Por exemplo, talvez você queira adicionar uma nova definição de função a uma oferta publicada anteriormente.
-Quando você fizer isso, os clientes que já tiverem adicionado a oferta verão um ícone na página [**Provedores de serviço**](view-manage-service-providers.md) no portal do Azure avisando que há uma atualização disponível.
-Cada cliente poderá [examinar as alterações](view-manage-service-providers.md#update-service-provider-offers) e decidir se querem atualizar para a nova versão.
+You can [publish an updated version of your offer](https://docs.microsoft.com/azure/marketplace/cloud-partner-portal/manage-offers/cpp-update-offer) at any time.
+For example, you may want to add a new role definition to a previously-published offer.
+When you do so, customers who have already added the offer will see an icon in the [**Service providers**](view-manage-service-providers.md) page in the Azure portal that lets them know an update is available.
+Each customer will be able to [review the changes](view-manage-service-providers.md#update-service-provider-offers) and decide whether they want to update to the new version.

 ## <a name="the-customer-onboarding-process"></a>O processo de integração do cliente

-Após o cliente adicionar a oferta, ele poderá [delegar uma ou mais assinaturas ou grupos de recursos específicos](view-manage-service-providers.md#delegate-resources), que serão integrados para gerenciamento de recursos delegados do Azure.
+After a customer adds your offer, they'll be able to [delegate one or more specific subscriptions or resource groups](view-manage-service-providers.md#delegate-resources), which will then be onboarded for Azure delegated resource management.
 Se um cliente tiver aceitado uma oferta, mas ainda não tiver delegado nenhum recurso, ele verá uma observação na parte superior da seção **Ofertas de provedores** da página [**Provedores de serviço**](view-manage-service-providers.md) no portal do Azure.

 > [!IMPORTANT]
-> A delegação deve ser feita por uma conta que não seja de convidado no locatário do cliente que tem a [função interna de Proprietário](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) na assinatura que está sendo integrada (ou que contém os grupos de recursos para integração).
+> Delegation must be done by a non-guest account in the customer’s tenant which has the [Owner built-in role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) for the subscription being onboarded (or which contains the resource groups that are being onboarded).
 Para ver todos os usuários que podem delegar a assinatura, um usuário do locatário do cliente poderá selecionar a assinatura no portal do Azure, abrir o **IAM (Controle de acesso)** e [exibir todos os usuários com a função Proprietário](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal#view-roles-and-permissions).

-Depois que o cliente delegar uma assinatura (ou um ou mais grupos de recursos em uma assinatura), o provedor de recursos **Microsoft.Managedservices** será registrado para essa assinatura, e os usuários em seu locatário poderão acessar os recursos delegados de acordo com as autorizações da oferta.
+After the customer delegates a subscription (or one or more resource groups within a subscription), the **Microsoft.ManagedServices** resource provider will be registered for that subscription, and users in your tenant will be able to access the delegated resources according to the authorizations in your offer.

 > [!NOTE]
-> Neste momento, as assinaturas (ou grupos de recursos em uma assinatura) não poderão ser delegadas se a assinatura usar Azure Databricks.
-Da mesma forma, se uma assinatura (ou grupos de recursos dentro de uma assinatura) já tiver sido delegada, não será possível criar espaços de trabalho do Databricks nessa assinatura.
+> At this time, subscriptions (or resource groups within a subscription) can't be delegated if the subscription uses Azure Databricks.
+Similarly, if a subscription (or resource groups within a subscription) has already been delegated, it currently isn't possible to create Databricks workspaces in that subscription.

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

 - Saiba mais sobre as [experiências de gerenciamento entre locatários](../concepts/cross-tenant-management-experience.md).
 - [Exiba e gerencie clientes](view-manage-customers.md) acessando **Meus clientes** no portal do Azure.